avijeets/github-jobs/readme.md

 Through building this application, I noticed there were some features that could make the application feel impersonal.
 However, it would be worth the time to explore solutions to the given problems:

 - Formatted date handling.
-As of right now, the date is being displayed as received from the Jobs API, but it would be great to add a library like MomentJS to make the date/time appear more personal
+As of right now, the date is being displayed as received from the Jobs API, but it would be great to add a library to make the date/time appear more personal

 - Better handle the HTML strings brought in from the API.
 The `description` and `how_to_apply` properties in the JSON objects include HTML in them which can make the design look inconsistent if it overrides the container design.
 It would be smarter to build the system to handle those extreme cases